 The UK has its own data protection regulations, and non-compliance with the Data Protection Act can lead to fines of up to £17.5 million or 4% of global turnover.

-The legal implications of neglecting regulations and compliance are perhaps the most severe.
+Risk Assessment and Mapping means identifying all relevant laws and regulations that apply to your operations and assessing the potential impact of non-compliance.
 Companies can find themselves entangled in costly and protracted legal battles that drain both financial and human resources.

 When a company neglects compliance, it sends a signal to customers that it cannot be trusted.
 Additionally, a company with a history of non-compliance may struggle to attract investors, limiting its growth potential.